 Bus transportation is provided for all students.
-If a student does not ride the bus, he/she should not arrive at school earlier than 7:15 a.m.
-Upon arriving, students should report to the vestibule at the front entrance.
+If a student does not ride the bus, he/she should not arrive at school earlier than 7:30 a.m.
+Upon arriving, students should report to the node at the front entrance.
 After school, they are expected to go immediately home unless they have been given special permission by a teacher to stay after school, and then that specific teacher should supervise them.
-Parents are asked not to park along the curb in front of the school from 7:30-8:10 a.m. and 3:00-3:35 p.m.
-All visitors should park in the parking lot - NOT IN THE BUS PARKING AREA.
+Parents are asked not to park on the lot on the side of the building.
+All visitors should park in the main visitor parking lot in front of the building.